 |💰 Best budget hotel:||Travel Station|

-🎬 To get an overall idea of where to stay in Bari first time, check out this video:
+🎬 To get an overall idea of Bari, check out this video, or continue reading:

 Murat quarter is the modern and vibrant part of the city.
 Murat is the New Town, which was built in 1813 during the French domination.
 It is was named after the Frenchman Joachim Murat, Marshal of France and King of Naples.